 A unique training methodology ICAR programmes offer a balanced mix between hands-on exercises and interactive learning methods.
 By using a combination of foundation building lectures, workshops and country-specific practical exercises, participants are taken from the basics to a very advanced level of financial investigative techniques and asset tracing.
 The practical exercise is an intricate, simulated investigation that replicates the real world as closely as possible.
 Participants learn how to unravel the web of deceptive financial transactions leading the investigators through the murky world of international banking transactions, offshore shell companies, financial centres and nominees.
 They work in task force groups, make independent decisions on investigative actions including surveillance, search warrants, interviewing hostile witnesses and tracking the proceeds of large-scale corruption across international borders.
 Customised to country laws and practices To ensure accuracy and credibility, the ICAR training team consistently conducts a scoping mission in the country itself to fully understand its legal system and practices, and to gather relevant legislation.
-This enables our experts to design and customise ICAR's training material to the exact needs of the local practitioners engaged in the investigation and prosecution of corruption and money laundering, and the recovery of assets.

-On-site or virtual learning Since the coronavirus pandemic and related restrictions on travel and meetings, we have been offering adapted versions of some of our training programmes virtually via video conferencing and the Basel Institute's LEARN platform.
-Our programmes feature intensive, hands-on group work and are designed to be delivered in person.
+This enables our experts to design and customise ICAR's training material to the exact needs of local practitioners.
+On-site or virtual learning Our programmes feature intensive, hands-on group work and are designed to be delivered in person.
 However, we are open to discussing virtual delivery of training programmes whenever it makes sense to do so.
 We do require participants to have their own computers for the duration of the course and a reliable internet connection able to support video conferencing.
+Whether in person or online, in order to receive a Certificate of Completion, participants are required to attend for the full duration of the workshop.
 Completing relevant eLearning courses in advance is also a prerequisite for some programmes.

+Funding and more information The costs of our training programmes include fees and trainer expenses, and are negotiated on a case-by-case basis in close cooperation with the partner country or funding institution, which has requested our training services.
+Please contact us at: +41 61 205 55 11 or info@baselgovernance.org to discuss.
 Paper-free training ICAR's in-person trainings are now delivered largely paper-free as participants access most of the training material through the Basel LEARN platform.
 At most, ICAR will print one agenda per table, a daily attendance list and certificates of completion.
 ICAR training team Our ICAR training team consists of international money laundering and asset recovery specialists, including former prosecutors and investigators with in-depth knowledge and long-standing practical experience.
-Our exposure to the laws, legal systems and practices of more than 40 countries where we have worked, enables us to share not only international best practice but also country-specific information.
-With our assistance and mentorship, participants are taken through complex, simulated investigations with their maze of financial transactions and ownership structures.
-Phyllis Atkinson Head of Training ICAR
+Our exposure to the laws, legal systems and practices of more than 40 countries where we have worked enables us to share not only international best practice but also country-specific information.
+Thierry Ravalomanda Head of Training ICAR